FROM: MS. PATTERSON

 Students will participate in the Trout-in-the-Classroom Project.
 Each student will be responsible for helping raise brook trout during the school year for release in the spring.
 This will require learning to test for and control the proper water quality requirements necessary for maintaining a healthy trout environment.

 This course complies with the Honor Code as it is stated in the North Cross School Student & Parent Handbook, on-line at www.northcross.org.
 A more detailed policy for this class is posted under Science 7 on this page.

 Each student receives a year's subscription to Science World Magazine.
 The magazines are handed out in class and students will have assignments from this resource.

 Students will start the year with a brief review of science safety and scientific inquiry.
 Content will then address the study of ecology with major focus on watersheds, ecosystems and biomes, populations and communities, and natural resources.
 During this unit, students will integrate activities such as, but not limited to, the following: students will make live insect observations, investigate the behavior or termites, do a research project on biomes, and dissect owl pellets.
-Students will also learn about local ecology through participation in the Trout in the Classroom project.
+The study of ocean ecology will include working in teams to solves marine environmental problems in The Great Ocean Rescue.
+Students will also learn about local ecology through participation in the Trout-in-the-Classroom project.

-This trimester will include an anatomy unit comparing the major systems and organs of frogs and humans.
+Environmental studies will continue into the second trimester.
+This trimester will also include an anatomy unit comparing the major systems and organs of frogs and humans.
 This unit will require students to participate in a frog dissection.

 Focus will then progress to identifying the characteristics of living organisms.
 Students will study cell theory, cell structure, cell processes, and energy flow (photosynthesis and cell respiration).
 Students will do activities to model the process of mitosis.
-Scientific classification will also be studied, and students will do a project addressing the meaning of the different levels of the classification system.
+Scientific classification will also be studied.